Funk3/jobscript/README.md

 2. Type `npm i` for dependencies
 3. Type `npm start`

+- nodemon is used so no need to restart server

 ## Information

 - This project uses react-bootstrap, information can be found [here](https://react-bootstrap.github.io/getting-started/introduction/)
 - React talks to backend with Axios